 If your Application is successful you will be asked to source proposals/quotes from providers/suppliers for the work or equipment you intend to use the funding towards – we will need this before we can issue your funding contract.

-As the Funding Programme closes in March 2022 time is running out for the delivery of projects.
 In order to ensure you receive your Funding Contract in a timely manner you may wish to start gathering the required Procurement Evidence

 In terms of Procurement Evidence one of the following is required: